j-tim/kafka-client-side-metrics-playground/README.md

 * [Confluent - Monitor Consumer Lag](https://docs.confluent.io/cloud/current/monitoring/monitor-lag.html#monitor-consumer-lag)

+> Note that this metric differs from the output of the kafka-consumer-groups command output in two ways.
+> * Rebalancing Consumer Groups returns the last value for lag from before rebalancing until it completes.
+> * Consumer Groups with no active Consumers are not returned in the result.

 ## Questions to answer

 * Why are the consumer lag metrics number so far off compared with the consumer lag numbers available from the broker?